thehyve/podium/README.md

 <img src="https://github.com/thehyve/podium/blob/master/assets/browserstack-logo.png?raw=true" style="display:inline;" width="200" height="105">

 # Welcome to the Podium Request Portal
-Podium is the request portal for samples, data and images from BBMRI Biobanks, with the purpose to uniformize the request and review processes for all associated users and organisations.
+Podium is the request portal for samples, data and images from biobanks, with the purpose to uniformize the request and review processes for all associated users and organisations.

 The application scaffold was generated using JHipster 4.0.0, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.0](https://jhipster.github.io/documentation-archive/v4.0.0).